 Empty Chemicals

 Empty chemical containers (with one exception, see P-list), including those that have residue, are considered lab trash.
-Normal chemical bottles can be placed in the waste baskets if they are unbroken and empty (no more than a few drops in the bottom, keep cap on).
-It is strongly recommended that the occupant place the empty bottle on top of the trash in the waste basket so that the custodian can see it and deal with it appropriately and carefully.
+Normal chemical bottles can be placed in the waste baskets if they are unbroken and empty (no more than a few drops in the bottom, keep cap on) or placed next to the trash can if labeled with an OK to Trash sticker.
+If put in the trash can, it is strongly recommended that the occupant place the empty bottle on top of the trash in the waste basket so that the custodian can see it and deal with it appropriately and carefully.
 The bottles should be sturdy enough not to break if a bag was set normally on the floor or if they are dumped into a larger receptacle.
 If they are fragile, they should be packaged as broken glass.

 While these items can go into a landfill with regular trash you want to ensure that staff (e.g., custodial staff) are not accidentally exposed.
 If the container is fragile or contaminated on the outside, they should be collected in a trash bag separate from normal lab trash in your workplace and labeled with contents.
 When the bag is filled it should be placed in a sturdy box for disposal.